open-memex/memex/README.md

 # Memex

-A conceptual device for storing, retrieving, and linking information using associative indexing, resembling human memory.
+A conceptual device for storing, retrieving, and linking information by using associative indexing that resembles human memory.

 ## Vision